 Every teacher in the public schools shall hold pupils to a strict account for their conduct on the way to and from school, on the playgrounds, or during recess.
-Although the District is implementing Positive Behavior Interventions and Supports (PBIS), the California Education Code clearly defines instances when a student may or shall be suspended or expelled.
+The District is implementing Positive Behavior Interventions and Supports (PBIS), and the California Education Code clearly defines instances when a student may or shall be suspended or expelled.
+When appropriate, Restorative Practices will be utilized as disciplinary measures and "other means of correction" as mandated by ED Code 48900.5.